rvaidun/rvaidun/README.md

 -->
 # Hi there 👋
-I'm a student at University of California at Santa Cruz and I'm studying Computer science.
-I'm also looking for a Software Engineering Internship/New Grad role for Summer 2023.I mainly code in Python, C, Javascript, and Java.
+I'm a new grad from University of California at Santa Cruz and I'm studying Computer science.
+I'm also looking for a Software Engineering New Grad role.
+I mainly code in Python, C, Javascript, and Java.
 I'm interested in web development and am proficient in React.js and am currently learning other javascript frameworks such as Vue and Svelte.

 ### Social Media!